This post may contain affiliate links. Please see our disclosure policy.

 Popcorn Desserts are SO fun!

-St. Patrick’s Day is full of happiness, luck, and delicious foods.
-I love popcorn and always try to make a fun mix with it for all of the holidays.
-If you’re a popcorn lover, this leprechaun bait dessert is definitely for you too!
 PS.
 For an extra festive touch, display your St Patrick’s dessert in a green cauldron like the one from my video below.
-And if you get that green cauldron, you will probably want to start my Lucky Buckets Saint Patrick’s Day tradition!
+And if you get that green cauldron, you will probably want to start my Lucky Buckets Saint Patrick’s Day tradition or make my Muddy Buddy Leprechaun Bait!

 5 from 2 votes